 Information Returns and Audit Procedures.
 We intend to furnish to each unitholder, within 90 days after the close of each calendar year, specific tax information, including a Schedule K-1, which describes each unitholder's share of our income, gain, loss and deduction for our preceding taxable year.
-In preparing this information, which will generally not be reviewed by counsel, we will use various accounting and reporting conventions, some of which have been requirements of the Code, regulations or administrative interpretations of the IRS.
+In preparing this information, which will generally not be reviewed by counsel, we will use various accounting and reporting conventions, some of which have been mentioned earlier, to determine the unitholder's share of income, gain, loss and deduction.
+There is no assurance that any of those conventions will yield a result that conforms to the requirements of the Code, regulations or administrative interpretations of the IRS.
 Neither we nor counsel can assure prospective Star Gas Partners unitholders that the IRS will not successfully contend in court that such accounting and reporting conventions are impermissible.
 Any such challenge by the IRS could negatively affect the value of the units.